camlab-ethz/ConvolutionalNeuralOperator/CNO2d_simplified/readme.md

-# CNO2d - Vanilla Version
+# CNO2d - Simplified Version

 - The CNO2d code has been modified from a tutorial featured in the ETH Zurich course "AI in the Sciences and Engineering."
 - Git page for this course: https://github.com/bogdanraonic3/AI_Science_Engineering